Karl von Kügelgen: Life

-His twin brother Gerhard von Kügelgen was active as a portrait and history painter in Dresden.
+He was born in Bacharach am Rhein.
+His twin brother, Gerhard von Kügelgen, was active as a portrait and history painter in Dresden.
 In his school days in Bonn, during which he lived with his brother, he studied at the first Bonn University of Philosophy.
 Ludwig van Beethoven was among his classmates.

 In 1790 he traveled to Frankfurt and Würzburg, where he later worked in the studios of Johann Christoph Fesel.
 In 1791 he and his brother received a scholarship to Rome from the Elector of Bonn Archduke Maximilian Franz of Austria.
 In 1796, he travelled to Vienna with the composer Andreas Romberg and his cousin, Bernhard Romberg, then later moved to Riga.

-In 1807, he married Emilie Zoege von Manteuffel (1788-1835), the sister of Gerhard's wife, Helene.
+In 1807, he married Emilie Zoege von Manteuffel (1788–1835), the sister of Gerhard's wife, Helene.
 His eldest son, Konstantin von Kügelgen, was also a landscape painter.

+Kügelgen died in 1831 in Tallinn.